 You may count no more than 2 intermediate or advanced undergraduate language courses taken at Yale toward the 16 course requirement.
-To count a course toward the 16 course graduate class requirement, you must file at the time you register (at the beginning of the semester) a request for graduate credit.
+To count a course toward the 16 course graduate class requirement, you must file at the time you register (at the beginning of the semester) a Graduate Credit Request Form.

 - Take an exam administered by language department at Yale showing “elementary reading competence” in foreign language.
 In this case, provide documentation of exam taken and grade to graduate registrar.

 Q: Are students required to register for a subfield workshop in years 1 and 2?